↓

 Source: Worldbank database

-Posted in charts EN | Tagged GDP, Infographic, Post-design, Power BI
+Posted in charts | Tagged GDP, Infographic, Post-design, Power BI

 How big is Africa’s economy?